quchwe/influx-proxy/README.md

 ## Features

+* Support query and write v2.
-* Support query and write.
+* Support query and write v1 compatibility.
 * Transparent for client, like cluster for client.
 * Cache data to file when write failed, then rewrite.
 * Support data sharding with consistent hash.